namusyaka/pendragon/README.md

 ## Configuration

-If you enable compiler, performance will be improved at the expense of some features as below.
+If you enable compiler, performance will be improved.

-* Route priority will not work (Might support in the future).
-* Duplicated routes will not work correctly.
-* MethodNotAllowed will not work.

 This implementation was inspired by [rack-multiplexer](https://github.com/r7kamura/rack-multiplexer).